charmfinance/options-protocol/README.md

-# Charm Finance
+# Charm Options

-Charm Finance is an AMM (automated market-maker) for options on Ethereum
+This repository contains an automated market-maker for options

-It uses an LS-LMSR (Othman et al., 2013) to price the options.
-In short, it acts like token bonding curve, minting/burning option tokens as users buy/sell them.

-At expiration, the settlement price is fetched from a Chainlink or Uniswap V2 oracle.
-Users can them redeem their options for the settlement value
+It implements an AMM that allows an asset to be split up into tokenized payoffs such that different combinations of payoffs sum up to different call/put option payoffs.
+An LMSR (Hanson's market-maker) is used to provide liquidity for the tokenized payoffs.

-## Owner privileges
+## Deployer privileges

-Please note the owner of the options market is highly privileged and has the permissions below.
-These are only intended to be used in an emergency situation.
-These permissions will be removed in future versions.
+Please note the deployer is highly privileged and has the permissions below.
+These are only intended to be used in an emergency situation and will be removed in future versions.

+- Modify parameters of market

 - Pause the contract indefinitely.
 This includes preventing users from buying, selling, and redeeming their options.

-- Change the contract’s oracle.
-If an invalid or malicious oracle is provided, users can potentially lose funds.

-- Change the contract’s expiry date.

-- Dispute the settlement price
+- Override the expiry price

-## Repo
+## Repository

-The main contract is `OptionMarket.sol`.
-This contains methods `buy` and `sell` that let users mint/burn options.
-Calling `settle` after expiration fetches the settlement price from the oracle and users can call `redeem` to redeem their options for the settlement value.
+The main contract that users will interact with is `OptionMarket.sol`, which implements the `buy`, `sell`, `deposit` and `withdraw` methods.

+`OptionMath.sol` implements calculation logic for the LMSR cost function and for option payoffs.

-`OptionToken.sol` is an ERC20 token representing ownership of an option.
+`OptionToken.sol` is an ERC-20 token representing a long or short option position.

-`UniswapOracle.sol` is used by `OptionMarket.sol` to fetch the TWAP price at expiration from a Uniswap market.
+`ChainlinkOracle.sol` and `UniswapOracle.sol` are price oracles used to retrieve the price of the underlying asset at expiration.

-`contracts/mocks` contains mock contracts for unit tests which include methods for setting fake data in them.

-We use the `log` and `exp` methods in the library `ABDKMath64x64.sol` to calculate the LS-LMSR cost function in `OptionMarket.sol`.

-We use `UniERC20.sol` as a wrapper around ETH and ERC20 tokens for convenience.
-It's based on `https://github.com/CryptoManiacsZone/mooniswap/blob/master/contracts/libraries/UniERC20.sol`
+`OptionFactory.sol` is a factory contract. `createMarket` is the intended way to deploy a new market.

+`OptionSymbol.sol` is used to build the symbols and names of the option and LP tokens.
+It's adapted from `https://github.com/opynfinance/GammaProtocol/blob/master/contracts/Otoken.sol`.

 ## Commands

-Run solidity formatter
+Run solidity linter

 ```
 npm run lint:fix